Intermesh/groupoffice-docs/migrate/google-workspace.rst

 4. Create a list of imapsync commands using the `imapsync documentation <https://imapsync.lamiral.info/>`_.
 Also read the google specific parts.

 5. Run the sync and test.
-You can repeat the sync at any time to update the new mailserver.Gmail
+You can repeat the sync at any time to update the new mailserver.

 6. Put the migration live by setting the DNS domains.

-7. Run the sync again after 24 hours because some mail might still have arrived at Google and it's done!
+7. Finally, run the sync again after 24 hours because some mail might still have arrived at Google.

 Calendar